-- Loopback controls were removed since those controls were not relevant in this state machine - Explicit ONLINE and OFFLINE signals were added, including a register latch for these signals so that the signals do not need to be asserted in every state.
+- Loopback controls were removed since those controls were not relevant in this state machine. - Explicit ONLINE and OFFLINE signals were added, including a register latch for these signals so that the signals do not need to be asserted in every state.
 The Serial ATA 1.0a specification specifies a mechanism for the host to put the Phy in offline mode using the SControl register.
 Therefore, it is reasonable to expect that the Phy has signals ONLINE and OFFLINE that can be utilized. - A PORTSELECT signal was added.
 A Port Selector using protocol-based port selection shall set the PORTSELECT signal to the output of the Sequence Detect block.
 The Sequence Detect block is asserted when the protocol-based selection signal is received, otherwise the signal is de-asserted.
-A Port Selector using side-band port selection shall set the PORTSELECT signal based on the value of the side-band selection signal.
+A Port Selector using side-band port selection shall set the PORTSELECT signal when a change in active port is requested.